Geonovum/sospilot/docs/smartemission.rst

 Use the map/folder on the left called "Chemische Componenten (Historie)".
 For each component there are one or two (NO2, CO and O3)layers that can be enabled.
 Click on a circle to see more detail.
-Use the TimeSlider on the upper right to go through the history.
-The image below shows O3 at July 27, 2015, 10:00.
-Again pink-purple-bordered circles denote Smart Emission measurements.
+Use the TimeSlider on the upper right to go through date and time.
+The image above shows O3 at July 27, 2015, 10:00.
+Pink-purple-bordered circles denote Smart Emission measurements.

 SOS Web-Client
 --------------